-55 The general cost categories for grants include: Planning, Organization, Equipment, Training, and Exercises (POETE).
+56 The general cost categories for grants include: Planning, Organization, Equipment, Training, and Exercises (POETE).
 Some grants do not provide a category for Organizational costs, but allow organizational costs to be included under the Planning cost category.
 Applicants should be aware that emergency communications personnel, planning, and organizational costs are often allowable under the Planning cost category for grants.

-56 Typically, the use of federal grant funding to pay for staff or contractor regular time is considered personnel.
+57 Typically, the use of federal grant funding to pay for staff or contractor regular time is considered personnel.

 - o Serve as subject matter experts (e.g., environmental engineers, grant administrators, financial analysts, accountants, attorneys) - Personnel to assist with exercises.
 Full- or part-time staff, contractors, or consultants may be hired to support exercises.
-This includes personnel that will: - o Assess needs - o Plan and conduct in-person or virtual exercises in accordance with NIMS and the Homeland Security Exercise and Evaluation Program (HSEEP) - o Implement NECP goal measurements and assessments - o Lead After Action Conferences and prepare AARs
+This includes personnel who will: - o Assess immediate needs and future requirements - o Plan and conduct in-person or virtual exercises in accordance with NIMS and the Homeland Security Exercise and Evaluation Program (HSEEP) - o Implement NECP goals, objectives, and success indicators - o Lead After Action Conferences and prepare AARs